zenml-io/blog.zenml.io/_posts/2022-10-05-zenml-revamped.md

 ![PR Changes](/assets/posts/zenml_revamped/pr_changes.png)

-# ZenML 0.20.0: Our Biggest Release Yet

-General things: Talk at a high level, motivate why changes were neccessary, and speak to both a new audience and the older audience already using ZenML.

 [ZenML 0.20.0](https://github.com/zenml-io/zenml/releases/tag/0.20.0) is out, and marks the biggest release in the history of ZenML.
 The release follows ten months of the community's feedback, a couple months of development effort, and literally [thousands of lines of code changes](https://github.com/zenml-io/zenml/pull/879).

 So what has changed?
 The new release brings a complete [architectural shift](https://docs.zenml.io/getting-started/core-concepts) from previous versions of ZenML.
 It features a new way of [sharing and configuring pipelines and stacks](https://docs.zenml.io/advanced-guide/pipelines/settings).
 Perhaps most excitingly, it brings with it a brand-new look for ZenML, which now comes bundled with a [React-based, open-source dashboard](https://github.com/zenml-io/zenml-dashboard), which can be launched (and [deployed](https://docs.zenml.io/getting-started/deploying-zenml)) directly from the CLI!